centaretraining/azuretraining/05-containers-kubernetes.md

 > Now you have your own Kubernetes cluster.
 You can host a single application or dozens of them.
 In the next few steps, we'll take the image you created and put it in the cluster.

 6. Install the Kubernetes CLI on your machine to get access to the kubctl tool we'll use in the next few steps.
-Run the following commands and follow the on screen instructions.
+Run the following commands and follow the on-screen instructions.

 ```powershell
 az aks install-cli